Find Schools

 • Ecotherapist

-In 2016, there was an estimated number of 19,200 jobs in the United States for Recreational Therapist.
+There were about 19,200 jobs for Recreational Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Recreational Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+There will be an estimated 1,200 positions for Recreational Therapist per year.

 undefined